carlogarciaau/woolies-sre-test/README.md

 5. Ansible (www.ansible.com); If on MAC -> `brew install ansible`
 6. kubectl (gcloud components install kubectl)

-## Setting up the Backend
-1. `cd terraform/remote-state;` Update vars.tf with your GCP project id and region.
-2. `terraform init / fmt --recursive / validate / plan / apply`
-3. This sets up the bucket for terraform state and for nginx config/index.html later.

 ## GCE Deployment Steps:
-1. `cd terraform/core;` Update vars.tf with your GCP project id and region
+1. `cd terraform;` Update vars.tf with your GCP project id and region
 2. `terraform init / fmt --recursive / validate / plan / apply`
-3. This provisions the VPC, subnets, K8s cluster, and the rest of the infrastructure.
+3. This provisions the VPC, subnets, instance group, K8s cluster, and the rest of the infrastructure.

 ## K8s App Deployment
 1. Setup k8s - `gcloud container clusters get-credentials <YOUR_PROJECT_ID>-gke --region <YOUR_REGION> --project <YOUR_PROJECT_ID>`
 2. Example: `gcloud container clusters get-credentials my-project-gke --region australia-southeast1 --project wooliesx-exam`
 3. `cd k8s/prod; kubectl apply -k .`
-4. There should now be 2 public HTTP endpoints in GCE and K8S.
+4. After a minute or two, there should now be 2 public HTTP endpoints in GCE and K8S.
 Use `gcloud compute forwarding-rules list` to retrieve these.

 ## Ansible
 1. Make sure you are currently in the right project before proceeding. `gcloud config get-value project`.
-2. `cd ansible;` `make setup-ssh-keys;` This sets up the ssh keys and linking to the service account created by Terraform.
+2. `cd ansible;` `make setup-ssh-keys;` This sets up the service account keys and ssh keys.
 3. Follow instruction from prompt and update `nginx.yml` playbook with the service account id.
 4. Example:  `ansible_ssh_user: 'sa_1324984113574'`
 5. `make apply` will create an inventory of running instances and update the NGINX servers running on each.